start-jsk/jsk_apc/doc/jsk_2015_05_baxter_apc/nodes/work_order.rst

 .. image:: _images/abandon_objects.png

-2. Left bins are assigned to left arm, vice vasa.
+2. Left bins are assigned to left arm, vice versa.
 3. Center bins are assigned to one arm (left or right).